zcong1993/blog/content/post/2021-03-06-grpc-go-discovery-lb.md

 	// Scheme returns the scheme supported by this resolver.
 	// Scheme is defined at https://github.com/grpc/grpc/blob/master/doc/naming.md.
 	Scheme() string
 }

+// State contains the current Resolver state relevant to the ClientConn. type State struct {
+	// Addresses is the latest set of resolved addresses for the target.
+	Addresses []Address

+	// ServiceConfig contains the result from parsing the latest service
+	// config.
+If it is nil, it indicates no service config is present or the
+	// resolver does not provide service configs.
+	ServiceConfig *serviceconfig.ParseResult

+	// Attributes contains arbitrary data about the resolver intended for
+	// consumption by the load balancing policy.
+	Attributes *attributes.Attributes
+}

 // Resolver watches for the updates on the specified target.